Sucerquia/ASE-PLUMED_tutorial/MTD.md

 $`d_i`$ is the distance of each atom to the center of mass.
-Note that this potential does not do anything if the distance between the atom and the center of mass is lower than $`r_w`$, but if it is greater this potential begins to excert a force over the atoms and to avoid dissociation.
-This is defined with the keyword UPPER_WALLS in the plumed set up.
+Note that this potential does not do anything if the distance between the atom and the center of mass is lower than $`r_w`$, but if it is greater this potential begins to exert a force over the atoms and to avoid dissociation.
+This is defined with the keyword UPPER_WALLS in the plumed setup.

-A example plumed file with the information of the constraints (also called walls) and the coordinates you want to bias can be found here ([plumedMTD-LJ.dat](https://github.com/Sucerquia/ASE-PLUMED_tutorial/blob/master/files/plumedMTD-LJ.dat)):
+An example PLUMED file with the information of the constraints (also called walls) and the coordinates you want to bias can be found here ([plumedMTD-LJ.dat](https://github.com/Sucerquia/ASE-PLUMED_tutorial/blob/master/files/plumedMTD-LJ.dat)):

 ```plumed
 UNITS LENGTH=A TIME=0.0101805 ENERGY=96.4853329